 Next we drove up the road a little ways back out to Wiseman’s View to see it in the daytime.
 I’ll let the pictures speak for themselves.

 The end of Babel Tower intersects with the Linville River Trail that winds along with the river.
 We walked a little ways down the trail and found a fishing hole.
-We didn’t catch much so we found a good place for a picnic and nap in our Eno Hammocks.
+We didn’t catch much so we found a good place for a picnic and nap in our Eno Hammocks (a great gift for hikers).

-This is how we spent our weekend in Linville Falls!
+This is how we spent our weekend in Linville Falls, NC!

 We had an awesome time and I highly recommend a visit to this area if you love the outdoors.
 There are so many different options for the whole family and it’s such a bonding experience when you spend time outside uninterrupted.